Murat Iyigun: Books

 In 2015, Iyigun published a general interest book entitled War, Peace and Prosperity in the Name of God.
 In this book Pr.
 Iyigun studies the impact of monotheistic faith on socio-economic development of societies using econometric techniques.
 He demonstrates thanks to data that polities based on monotheistic faiths historically had larger territories and survived longer.
 On this basis, Pr.
 Iyigun argues that monotheism was a factor of sociopolitical stability domestically but a source of conflicts & territorial conquest internationally.

 Music

 Murat Iyigun is also a musician, band leader and guitar player.
-His band, Red Rock Vixens is a popular show band in Colorado fronted by three powerful female vocalists and covering an eclectic mix of classic rock nostalgia, modern party hits, and sing-along favorites.
+His band, Red Rock Vixens is a show band in Colorado fronted by three female vocalists and covering a mix of classic rock nostalgia, modern party hits, and sing-along favorites.